surveycto/scto-encryption/docs/crypto.md

 ## Part 2: Encryption

 You then need a message to encrypt.
-It should be encoded using UTF-8.
+It should be encoded to a `bytes` variable using UTF-8.
 In this example, the message is entered using the `input()` function:

     secret_message = input('Enter your secret message: ').encode('utf-8')

-You then need to initialize the `Encryption` object.
+You then need to create an [`Encryption`](#encryption) object.
 The easiest way to do this is using the `Encryption.initWithKey()` static method:

     encryption1 = Encryption.initWithKey()